 Born on the 18th of May in 1829 at Tondaripet, Venkatraman Radhakrishnan was a well-known space scientist and also a member of the “Royal Swedish Academy of Sciences”.
 He was an Astrophysicist and he worked in the field of design and fabrication of sailboats and light-weighted aircraft.

 8. Jagadish Chandra Bose

 Jagadish Chandra Bose is a famous exponent who has several feathers to his hat.
 He is a physicist, biologist, and an archeologist too.
 He was an Indian scientist who pioneered radio and microwave optics.
 Mr. Bose lived between 1858 and 1937.

 9. Satyendra Nath Bose

 He was a famous Indian physicist and a mathematician too.
 He collaborated with the world-famous scientist Albert Einstein.
 Thereby being instrumental in formulating a theory that explains gas-like qualities in electro-magnetic radiations.
 He lived between 1894 and 1974.

-It is also said that Rabindranath Tagore has dedicated his book on science named Visva-Parichay in year 1937 to Satyendar Nath Bose.
-He was also the winner of Padma Vibhushan which was awarded to him by the Government of India in year 1954.
+It is also said that Rabindranath Tagore has dedicated his book to science named Visva-Parichay in the year 1937 to Satyendar Nath Bose.
+He was also the winner of Padma Vibhushan which was awarded to him by the Government of India in the year 1954.